 2.3.2.3Medium experiment

-Take 2 bottles of 50ml LB liquid medium with 10μg/mL kanamycin, and inoculate the same amount of recombinant engineering bacteria.
+Take 2 bottles of 50ml LB liquid medium with 10μg/mL kanamycin, and inoculate the same amount of recombinant engineered bacteria.

-①Culture engineering bacteria which have been transformed successfully for 6 hours, the test group is cultured in an anaerobic environment, and the negative control group is cultured in an aerobic environment.
+①Culture engineered bacteria which have been transformed successfully for 6 hours, the test group is cultured in an anaerobic environment, and the negative control group is cultured in an aerobic environment.

 ②Use the microplate reader to observe the presence of fluorescence in the test group and the control group at 0 min, 10 min, 20 min, 30 min, 40 min, 60 min, 80 min, and 120 min.